ckeditor/ckeditor5/docs/updating/nim-migration/online-builder.md

 1. Follow the steps in the {@link updating/nim-migration/customized-builds Migrating from customized builds} guide.

-2. Once this is done, remove the old `build' folder and run the following command to create a new build of CKEditor&nbsp;5.
+2. Once this is done, remove the old `build` folder and run the following command to create a new build of CKEditor&nbsp;5.

 		```bash
 		npm run build